Princekay1z/projectLA/README.md

+# Calculator DApp by Princekay1z

+written using SCM-starter template

 # Starter Next/Hardhat Project

 After cloning the github, you will want to do the following to get the code running on your computer.